Utility-Scale Battery Storage

 Public Community Meeting

-We hosted a community meeting on November 21 for the public to learn more about the Bolsover Storage Project and meet our team.
-All materials presented can be found below.
+As part of our commitment to ensuring open and transparent communication with local stakeholders, BluEarth is hosting a community meeting for the public to learn more about the Seaforth Storage Project and meet our team.
+We hope you can join us!

 Frequently Asked Questions